heptarch/heptarch.github.io/drafts/demon.md

  moments of shrewdness, visits the University of Aberdeen in his capacity as Chairman of the London Pneumatic Despatch Company to consult some engineers.
-One of these men confides a phenomenon: a lass, no more than ten, a protege of Prof. Thomson and, one mutters darkly, a "leanabh breugach", is giving a lecture on natural philosophy.
+One of these men confides of a phenomenon: a lass, no more than ten, a protege of Prof. Thomson and, one mutters darkly, a "leanabh breugach", is giving a lecture on natural philosophy.
  The duke is intrigued---he has a daughter the same age---and finds